-EA 2020/12 (1) Responsible Officer: Executive Manager Financial Services December 2020: Administration has focused Stanton Reg 5 & 17 Review - Contract Management Procedure and Framework Finding The City's previous contract management processes were inadequate.
+Stanton Reg 5 & 17 Review - Contract Management Procedure and Framework

+The City's previous contract management processes were inadequate.
 Contracts were currently managed within the different business units leading to poor oversight by the City on existing contracts, the City had no assurance that contracts were being managed adequately and spending was in accordance with the City's delegations or if there were duplicate contracts in place providing identical/similar services/goods.
 However, the City is currently in the process of improving their contract management processes, the updated and revised contract management policy and framework reflecting this new process and the use of the new contract management module within Authority are still in draft and awaiting Council endorsement.

-Recommendation Administration has focused management over the last included the implementation management module in Autority framework has also been dra to Executive Management O Training will then be rolled or contracts at the City.
-February 2021 The draft contracts manage presented to March audit corroll-out plan of the framework contract management policy and contract management framework outstanding to be endorsed.
-Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate Related Audit Query EA 2020/10 (18) EA 2020/12 (2) Stanton Reg 5 & 17 Review - Reporting on Contracts Finding The City does not centrally report and monitor the status of current contracts or review the effectiveness of their management or check for any ongoing issues.
-Recommendation Audit recommends that the City regularly report contract spending, upcoming contract expiry dates, contract variations or extensions or any contentious contract issues to senior management, this could be done via the weekly Corpex or monthly EMC meetings.
+Audit recommends that the City promptly review and present to Council the revised contract management policy and contract management framework outstanding to be

+Related Audit Query EA 2020/10 (18)

+Stanton Reg 5 & 17 Review - Reporting on Contracts

+The City does not centrally report and monitor the status of current contracts or review the effectiveness of their management or check for any ongoing issues.

+Audit recommends that the City regularly report contract spending, upcoming contract expiry dates, contract variations or extensions or any contentious contract issues to senior management, this could be done via the weekly Corpex or monthly EMC meetings.
 The transition to the contract management module within Authority should easy facilitate the compiling of this information so it can be reported.
-Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate Responsible Officer: Executive Manager Financial Services December 2020: Management will ensure the new contracts, contracts to early contracts that have concontract with excess spender monthly reporting.
-February 2021 This information will be incorresport.
-The team however completeness of the contract Contracts management roll-official sectors.

-d on improving contract t 12 months, which has on of a new contract's uthority and creation of a y.
-A contract management afted and will be presented Committee early next year. but to all staff that manage gement framework will be ommittee.
-The training and k is being finalised.
-30 June 2021 hat information relating to expire in the next 6 months, ontentious issues and any will be included in EMC's cluded in the March EMC r will be working on the cts register as part of the but.
+Administration has focused on improving contract management over the last 12 months, which has included the implementation of a new contract's management module in Authority and creation of a contract register in Authority.
+A contract management framework has also been drafted and will be presented to Executive Management Committee early next year.
+Training will then be rolled out to all staff that manage contracts at the City.

+roll-out plan of the framework is being finalised.

+30 June 2021

+The draft contracts management framework will be presented to March audit committee.
+The training and

+Management will ensure that information relating to new contracts, contracts to expire in the next 6 months, any contracts that have contentious issues and any contract with excess spend will be included in EMC's monthly reporting.

+This information will be included in the March EMC report.
+The team however will be working on the completeness of the contracts register as part of the Contracts management roll-out.

 31 March 2021

+Item 5.4- Attachment 1 Page 51